 By making an Application over the phone, by email or through the website, you warrant that:

 3.1 You are legally capable of entering into binding contracts; and

 3.2 You are at least 18 years old.

-4.1 These Terms and Conditions govern the Sale and provision of Service by us and will form the basis of the contract between us and you.
+4.1 These Terms and Conditions govern the sale and provision of the Services by us and will form the basis of the contract between us and you.
 Before submitting an Application please ensure that you have read these Terms and Conditions carefully.

 4.2 After submitting an Application, you will receive an e-mail from us acknowledging that we have received your Application and informing you about these terms.
 Please note that this does not mean that your Application has been accepted.

-4.3 If your Application is successful we will make an Offer to you which will be conditional upon payment of the Deposit when due (Clause 6.2).
-An agreement will be made between you and us upon payment of the Deposit in accordance with Clause 6.2 and we will then send you your learning materials and confirmation of enrolment.
+4.3 If your Application is successful we will make an Offer to you which will be conditional upon payment of the Deposit when due.
+An agreement will be made between you and us upon payment of the Deposit in accordance with Clause 7.2 and we will then send you your learning materials and confirmation of enrolment.

 4.4 We shall ensure that the following information is given or made available to you prior to the formation of the contract between us and you save for where such information is already apparent from the content of the transaction.

 4.4.2 Our identity and contact details for the Services;